G.L.D.C. Gas Co-op

 Alberta Gas Co-op History

 For five decades, the gas co-op movement in rural Alberta has contributed significantly to Alberta’s economy, all while increasing the quality of life in rural communities and building the world’s largest rural natural gas distribution system.
-It’s an achievement we are proud of and one that we are celebrating in 2014 as our 50th anniversary of the incorporation of the Federation of Alberta Gas Co-ops Ltd.
+It’s an achievement we are proud of with the incorporation of the Federation of Alberta Gas Co-ops Ltd.

 It’s a remarkable story of how a dream of a better life led to a country kitchen table meeting to agree on building the first gas co-op.
 It’s a story of average farmers doing whatever was necessary to build pipeline systems to bring modern heating to their homes, businesses, grain driers, and even to power their irrigation.
 It’s a story of neighbors helping neighbors to get pipelines across their lands so that the next person could enjoy the same lifestyle.
 It’s a story about Albertans.